datadrivenag/hackathon/workbench.md

 Each user has a quota of 2 cores and 8GB RAM and 10GB of storage in their `home` directory.

 ### Applications

+For details about each application, see the sections below:

 * Cloud9 IDE with gcc, Java, Octave and Python including netCDF and GDAL utilities
 * Jupyter SciPy environment with Python and Octave kernels including netCDF, GDAL, cartopy, and rasterio.